 The Perkins-Veazie lab works with a variety of fruits and vegetables evaluating genotypes, cultivars, production and environmental effects, storage strategies and packaging to develop postharvest technologies to extend quality and shelf life.
 Ways to conserve or improve bioactives in fruits and vegetables from farm to fork are explored.
 Research projects include new ways to utilize watermelon, both in health and in niche markets; evaluating new breeding lines of tomatoes for enhanced antioxidants; evaluating and extending the shelf life of small fruits including raspberry, blackberry and muscadine grape; following changes in vitamin A content of butternut squash with storage, variety, and production location, and evaluating food safety technologies on postharvest life and quality of vegetables.

 Dr. Valacchi’s research is focused on the mechanism by which modified redox homeostasis can affect tissue physiology and develop in patho-physiological processes.
-His lab evaluates the effect of exogenous and endogenous sources of oxidative stress on target organs such as skin and lung and the signal pathways involved in the cellular responses to these insults, with special focus on epithelial would healing.
+His lab evaluates the effect of exogenous and endogenous sources of oxidative stress on target organs such as skin, GI tract and lung and the signal pathways involved in the cellular responses to these insults, with special focus on epithelial wound healing.
 He also studies how new topical approaches, derived from natural compounds, can ameliorate wound healing and tissue regeneration in both physiological and pathological situations.
-His research interests include understanding the role of oxidative stress and the affect of dietary intervention in the rare disease, Rett Syndrome.
+His research interests include understanding the role of oxidative stress and the effect of dietary intervention in the rare disease, Rett Syndrome.